ibexa/documentation-developer/docs/updating/updating_to_3.3.md

     `psql <database_name> < upgrade/db/postgresql/ezplatform-3.2.0-to-3.3.0.sql`

-Check the Location ID of the "Components" Content item and set it as the value for `content_tree_module.contextual_tree_root_location_ids` in `config/ezplatform.yaml`:
+Check the Location ID of the "Components" Content item and set it as a value of the `content_tree_module.contextual_tree_root_location_ids` key in `config/ezplatform.yaml`:

 ```
 - 60 # Components